 - Snapshot location-Snapshots are taken and stored inside the image of the source on the target, so be sure that you select a volume that has enough space for the image of the source with its snapshots, as well as any other source images and their snapshots. - Double-Take installation location-In order to enable Double-Take snapshots, Double-Take must be installed on the system drive.
-If Double-Take is not installed on the system drive, snapshots will be disabled when enabling protection. - Snapshot limitations-Sometimes taking a snapshot may not be possible.
+If Double-Take is not installed on the system drive, snapshots will be disabled when enabling protection.

+- Server IP address-If you have specified an IP address as the source server name, but that IP address is not the server's primary IP address, you will have issues with snapshot functionality.
+If you need to use snapshots, use the source's primary IP address or its name. - Snapshot limitations-Sometimes taking a snapshot may not be possible.
 For example, there may not be enough disk space to create and store the snapshot, or maybe the target is too low on memory.
 If a snapshot fails, an Event message and a Double-Take log message are both created and logged.